 Recent trends, including debates and findings in literature related to best practices for the profession.
 Same as PSQF:7459.

-Experience designing and implementing research relevant to student's plan of study, under supervision of rehabilitation and counselor education faculty member.
+Experience designing and implementing research relevant to student's plan of study, under supervision of counselor education faculty member.

 Supervised experience in professional counseling, counselor supervision, consultation, and teaching counseling.